Physical Applications of the “Tan Rule”

 We will examine three physical applications in which the “tan rule” may be usefully employed.
 The first is in Compton scattering in which a photon is incident upon a stationary electron and there is a transfer of momentum resulting in the photon being ‘scattered’ at an angle dependent on the change in frequency (energy) of the incident and scattered photon.
 Typically there are two angles to be determined namely that of the scattered photon and that of the electron.
 Both are measured from the original direction of motion of the incident photon.

 The second is in the determination of the angle(s) of projection of a missile if it is to hit a target for which horizontal and vertical coordinates (measured from the point of projection) are known.
-In this application we will be employing a vector equation ##\vec{a}\times\vec{s}=\vec{v}\times\vec{u}## described in a previous article entitled “Quaternions in Projectile Motion”.
+In this application, we will be employing a vector equation ##\vec{a}\times\vec{s}=\vec{v}\times\vec{u}## described in a previous article entitled “Quaternions in Projectile Motion”.

 The third is in 2-dimensional elastic collisions between two masses – one moving and one stationary.
 As in Compton scattering, we find that the post-collision trajectory angles (relative to the pre-collision direction of the moving mass) of the two masses are dependent upon the energy transferred from one to the other as well as (specific to this instance) the ratio of masses.
 And having determined one angle from an energy relationship, we can determine the other using the tan rule.

-It will be seen that there are some interesting similarities between these apparently different physical applications.
+It will be seen that there are some interesting similarities between these different physical applications.
 Momentum and/or impulse are the physical vector quantities in each situation and the angle of deflection is related to energy change.
 In each case, the 3 vector quantities involved form a triangle in which 2 sides and an included angle are known or can be calculated.
-A second angle can then be determined by application of the “tan rule”.
+A second angle can then be determined by the application of the “tan rule”.

 Whilst in this article we focus our attention on applications involving momentum and energy, the “tan rule” is of course as versatile in use as its ‘siblings’ the sine rule and the cosine rule.
 In the first of the ‘worked examples’ presented, the “tan rule” is illustrated in a problem involving 3 forces in equilibrium.
-Clearly, the vector sum of such forces will be zero and the associated vector diagram is a closed triangle in which the ratio of two sides along with the included angle are given and we are required to determine a pair of unknown angles.
-The other 3 worked examples relate to the physical applications mentioned above.
+The vector sum of such forces will be zero and the associated vector diagram is a closed triangle in which the ratio of two sides along with the included angle are given and we are required to determine a pair of unknown angles.
+The other 3 work examples relate to the physical applications mentioned above.

 Compton Scattering